- Table of Contents

 - They can come & go in different places of the body for a few days to weeks even after the causative agent is no longer in contact with the body

-- You may never be able to identify what caused the hives in kids in the first place
+- Identifying the cause of hives in kids in the first place may not be an easy task

 They result from a reaction to something that came into contact with the body.
 Some examples of things that might cause them are: